-- Licensees must provide exhibition area which is sufficiently spacious to accommodate the public; - Licensees must attach price tags to all displayed products; - Licensees must display their official direct sales licence number on all billboards, all types of advertisements, print materials and company letterheads; - Licensees who carry out sales via mail order must ensure that their mail order advertisements comply with the provisions of the Direct Sales Act, 1993; - Licensees with Single Level marketing plan need to submit a list of all sales agent and branch addresses to KPDNHEP; - Licensees need to immediately acknowledge KPDNHEP about any amendments with regards to business premise address or company equity structure within 14 days from the date of amendment; - Licensees must always provide complete and accurate information/explanation when requested by the Direct Sales Controller within fourteen (14) days from the date of letter received; - Licensees are required to display the original Direct Sales Licence at an appropriate place on the company premise/management office with copies of the original licence on every company stockist premise for public viewing; - The Direct Sales licence is not transferable without the approval of KPDNHEP; - The licensees must immediately surrender the licence to the Direct Sales Controller when a licence is revoked or when the licensees ceases a direct sales business; - Direct Sales companies can only pay bonuses after the cooling-off period; - Direct Sales companies are not allowed to implement any marketing plan which contains product package as a compulsory purchase for bonus payment; - Direct Sales companies are not allowed to organise/run/allow any element of lot (position)/re-entering purchase within the company marketing plan; - The company needs to submit the Company Information and Performance Form annually (latest by 30 April); and - Licensees are required to comply with all the conditions herein as stated above.
+- Licencees must ensure that all the distributors/sales agents do not practice sales by coercion/pressure/fraud which includes lucky draws, promise of free gifts, discounts on sponsorship and that they do not issue any leaflets other than those issued by the company; - Obtain approval from the Ministry before commencing on any campaign, promotion, or any type of advertisement for the purpose of marketing the company's products; - Obtain approval from the Ministry regarding any proposals in marketing new products, amending the product's price structure and any other matters related to products, before marketing the products; - Submit the latest audited Financial Statement, Form 24 and 49 (both certified by Companies Commission of Malaysia) and original print issued by the Companies Commission of Malaysia on an annual basis to the Ministry; - Licencees must provide training to their distributors/members.
+There shall not be any charges for promotion training or courses to the distributors/members; - Licencees must provide exhibition area which is sufficiently spacious to accommodate the public; - · Licencees must attach price tags to all displayed products; - Licencees must display their official direct sales licence number on all billboards, all types of advertisements, print materials and company letterheads; - Licencees who carry out sales via mail order must ensure that their mail order advertisements comply with the provisions of the Direct Sales Act, Act 1993; - Licencees with Single Level marketing plan need to submit a list of all sales agent and branch addresses to KPDNHEP; - Licencees need to immediately acknowledge KPDNHEP about any amendments with regards to business premise address or company equity structure within 14 days from the date of amendment; - Licencees must always provide complete and accurate information/explanation when requested by the Direct Sales Controller within fourteen (14) days from the date of letter received; - Licencees are required to display the original Direct Sales Licence at an appropriate place on the company premise/management office with copies of the original licence on every company stockist premise for public viewing; - The Direct Sales licence is not transferable without the approval of KPDNHEP; - The Licencees must immediately surrender the licence to the Direct Sales Controller when a licence is revoked or when the Licencees cease a direct sales business; - Direct Sales companies can only pay bonuses after the cooling-off period; - Direct Sales companies are not allowed to implement any marketing plan which contains product package as a compulsory purchase for bonus payment; - Direct Sales companies are not allowed to organise/run/allow any element of lot (position)/re-entering purchase within the company marketing plan; - The company needs to submit the Company Information and Performance Form annually (latest by 30 April); and - Licencees are required to comply with all the conditions herein as stated above.